kubos/kubos/docs/stm32f4-discovery-board-guide.md

 All of your program's printf statements will be routed through here.
 You can change the settings of the console with the hardware:console section of the config.json file.

+FDTI connections are also automatically passed through to the Kubos SDK box and will be available as the '/dev/FTDI' device.
+Minicom is pre-installed and can be used to connect to the board with the `minicom kubos` command.

 ## Example Program {#example}